hopr-framework/hopr/docs/documentation/tutorials/generationofhexahedralmeshes.md

 # Generation of Hexahedral Meshes

-As many solvers require purely hexahedral meshes, HOPR implements a subdivision strategy to split meshes consisting of tetrahedra, prisms and hexahedra into purely hexahedral meshes.
+Since many solvers require purely hexahedral meshes, HOPR implements a subdivision strategy to split meshes consisting of tetrahedra, prisms and hexahedra into purely hexahedral meshes.
 This feature is activated using the parameter `splitToHex=T`.
 Note, that pyramids cannot be decomposed to hexahedra in a straightforward way, thus this feature cannot be applied to meshes containing pyramids.
-Note also that this option is up to now restricted to linear meshes.
+Also note that this option is currently limited to linear meshes.

 <table align="center" style="width:100%">
   <tr>